keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

 ## The Code

-The parts of code that are using TEA concepts:
+The parts of code that are using concepts from TEA:

 - Instead of using OOP classes to implement the respoitory pattern, I went *functional* and followed **TEA** convention: